fawzia12/Eid_Magic/README.md

 # 🌙 eid_magic ✨

+An open-source Flutter application designed to bring festive magic to your mobile device.

 ### 🛠️ Explore the Features
 | 🌟 Eid Magic (Home) | ✨ Creator Studio | 🔮 Generated Card |
 | :---: | :---: | :---: |